 Experian uses this model and calls its score FICO.
 Equifax's model, based on FICO, is called BEACON, while TransUnion, which also uses a slightly modified FICO, calls its score EMPIRICA.
-While each of the models considers a range of data available in your credit report, each agency uses the following to build a score:
+While each of the models considers a range of data available in your credit report, each agency uses the following to determine your credit score:

-- Payment History - Do you pay your bills on time?
+- Late Payments - Do you pay your bills on time?

-- Balances on your Credit Cards - How many accounts do you hold?
-How much do you owe on your accounts?
+- Credit Card Balances - How many accounts do you have, and how much do you owe?

-- Requests for Credit - How many times have you had your credit checked for a loan?
+- Inquiries on Your Credit - How many times have you had your credit checked for a loan?

 These factors are assigned weights based on the formula being used.
-The result is a single number: your credit score.
-FICO scores can be as low as 300 and as high as 800.
-Higher is always better.
-Most home buyers have a score above 620.
+The result is one number.
+Credit scores can be as low as 300 and as high as 800.
+Higher scores are better.
+Most home buyers will probably find their scores above 620.

-What can you do about your FICO score?
-Very little in the short term.
-Because the score is based on a lifetime of credit history, it is hard to change it quickly.
-(Of course you can and should remove incorrect data on your credit report.)
+Is it possible to raise your credit score?
+Because the FICO score is based on your lifelong credit history, it's very difficult to change it quickly.
+(Of course you must remove incorrect data on your credit report.)

-In order to raise your score, you must have the credit reports that are used to build it, and of course, you need the score itself.
+To improve your credit score, you must obtain the reports that the agencies use to build it.
+Of course, you need the score as well.
 Fair Isaac has created a web site (www.myFICO.com) that lets you do just that.
-It's inexpensive to quickly get your FICO score from all three agencies, along with your credit report.
-They also provide information and online tools that help you analyze what actions might have the greatest impact on your FICO score.
+It's inexpensive, fast, and easy to get your credit score as well as reports from all three reporting agencies.
+They also provide information and online tools that can help you analyze what actions might have the greatest impact on your FICO score.

-You can get a free credit report once per year from all three credit reporting agencies at AnnualCreditReport.com.
+You can get a federally-mandated free credit report every year from the three major agencies at AnnualCreditReport.com.
 While this report does not include a free credit score, the cost to "upgrade" your report to include a credit score is very reasonable.

 Now that you have all the facts, you will be a more informed consumer and you'll be better positioned to get the most favorable mortgage.